Susan Reid BA Hons, Leeds; MA, University of Pennsylvania, PhD, University of Pennsylvania.

 My research is concerned with the visual and cultural history of Soviet Russia.
 I have published widely on visual and material culture, art, gender, consumption, and the everyday in the USSR, focusing on the 1950s–1960s.
 I have also researched Cold War art, design and visual culture, including Soviet participation in, and reception of, international exhibitions and World Fairs.
 Using exhibition visitors’ comments books as a source, I have sought to advance understanding of the how such events were received and understood by their contemporary publics.

-I am currently completing an oral history project on everyday aesthetics, socialist modernity, consumption and identity in Khrushchev-era housing, provisionally entitled Khrushchev Modern: Making Oneself at Home in the Soviet 1960s.
+My current research includes an oral history project on everyday aesthetics, socialist modernity, consumption and identity in Khrushchev-era housing.
 This treats homemaking as an aspect of popular culture and seeks to understand how the social, material and cultural transformations that took place after Stalin’s death - including rapid modernization, the formation of a Soviet consumer society, and increased international contact in the context of Cold War - were experienced by ‘ordinary people’.

 In addition to contributing to team-taught Undergraduate modules I also teach optional modules on Modern Russia from Emancipation to Revolution (a cultural history) and on Soviet visual culture.
 This draws on my own research and explores a Soviet visual culture, art, design and everyday life from 1917 to 1991.
 In these modules I seek to engage students with visual and material culture, to encourage analysis and historical contextualization of visual sources.